Skip to content

 Which option is right for you?

 If you’re coming from the UK or northern Europe, fly into Tirana - it’s cheap, fast, and the obvious choice.
 Heading specifically for the southern beaches from Greece, the Corfu-Saranda ferry beats flying to Tirana and driving five hours south.
 Bringing a car or combining with Italy, take an Italy-Durrës ferry.
 Already in the Balkans, the bus network is inexpensive and links every neighbour.
 Whatever you choose, plan the onward leg too: see how to get around Albania for moving between cities once you’ve landed, and the Tirana airport transfers guide for that first ride into town.
-Treat the routes and fares here as June 2026 guidance and reconfirm before booking.
+Treat the routes and fares here as late-July 2026 guidance and reconfirm before booking.